 Pneumonia kills nearly 1 million children under the age of five around the world, causing more deaths than HIV/AIDS, diarrhea and malaria combined.
-Together, we can make a change.
+In Nigeria, more than 360 children die from pneumonia every day from pneumonia.
+Together, we can change this.

 Every Breath Counts is a public-private partnership to support national governments to end child pneumonia deaths by 2030.

 An unprecedented number of organizations representing governments, business, United Nations and development agencies has joined forces in the Every Breath Counts Coalition; a first-of-its-kind partnership to support national governments to end preventable child pneumonia deaths by 2030, with a special focus on the countries with the largest populations of children under five at greatest risk of death.

 “The true measure of any society can be found in how it treats its most vulnerable members.”

 The Every Breath Counts Coalition is in support of the Sustainable Development Goals, especially SDG 3.2, the Global Strategy for Women’s, Children’s and Adolescents’ Health and the UN Secretary-General’s Every Woman, Every Child (EWEC) movement.

 At the end of the day, at the end of our lives, we will ask ourselves whether we could have done more for the health and well-being of the planet, of humanity and all living things.
 Leverage your charitable giving to create systemic change with ICV’s Catalytic Philanthropy.